Lilypad-Tech/lilypad-docs/lilypad/lilypad-aurora-reference/run-a-node.md

 The testnet has a base currency of ETH, as well as a utility token called LP.
 You will receive LP to pay for jobs (and nodes to stake).

-Metamask:
+### Metamask
+We suggest using Metamask with custom settings to make things easier.
+Once you have it installed and setup, here are the settings you should use:
 - Network name: Lilypad v2 Aurora testnet
 - New RPC URL: [http://testnet.lilypad.tech:8545](http://testnet.lilypad.tech:8545)
 - Chain ID: 1337
 - Currency symbol: ETH
 - Block explorer URL: (leave blank)

-Fund your wallet with ETH and LP
+### Fund your wallet with ETH and LP
 To obtain funds, go to [http://faucet.lilypad.tech:8080](http://faucet.lilypad.tech:8080)

 The faucet will give you both ETH (to pay for gas) and LP (to stake and pay for jobs).